Y0un1s/Portfolio/README.md

 - 👾 A dataBASED guru working his way around things.

--  🌍 Based in Menofia.
+-  🌍 Based in Egypt.

 - 👯 Let's make the world a better place with open source collaborations.